cyrex562/zeromq/notes.md

   transports

-* Following a call to 'zmq_bind' the socket enters a 'mute' state unless or until at least one incoming or outgoing connection is made, at which point the socket enters a 'ready' state.
+* Following a call to 'zmq_bind' the socket enters a 'mute' state unless or until at least one incoming or outgoing connection is made, at which point the socket enters a 'Ready' state.
 In the mute state the socket blocks or drops messages according to its type.
-Following a call to 'zmq_connect' the socket enters the 'ready' state.
+Following a call to 'zmq_connect' the socket enters the 'Ready' state.

 ```pseudocode
 socket = zmq_socket(context, ZMQ_PUB)